“But you must not forget this one thing, dear friends: A day is like a thousand years to the Lord, and a thousand years

 Only by lifting ourselves up and out of time can this be understood.
 God can do that!
 (See 2 Peter 3:8).
 By not being bound by the very notion of time in which He created–based on the spinning of our planet around the sun–the Word, Jesus, planned on becoming one of His own creations!
 (See John 1:1-3, Colossians 1:15-19).

 Why?
 To save us from the planet we jacked up with sin!
 (See John 3:16-18, Romans 5:12-15).
 Therefore our expectations and the Father’s were placed on Him!
 Jesus came to help us!
 He came to save us!
 With His Spirit being in everyone who believes He’s forgiven them, He works all things out for our ultimate good!
 (See 1 Corinthians 6:19, Romans 8:28).
 Even if we never get to see that good on this side of heaven, He is for you, He is good, and He’s not causing your pain (see Hebrews 11, Romans 8:31).

 So today, my friends, know this: Many unbelievers won’t say it, but they want God to fix everything right now.
 They blame Him for what humanity has caused.
 They demand He never allow anything bad to occur–to them, or to the world they live in.
 But because that won’t happen on this side of heaven, they feel the most disrespect they can give Him is to say He’s not real.
-God, however, understands their pain and still wants nothing but the best for them.
+God, however, understands their frustration and still wants nothing but the best for them.
 His feelings aren’t hurt, He’s God.
 He can handle anything they throw at Him.
 He still loves them unconditionally (see Romans 5:8).
 He still wants them to come to the knowledge of the truth, believing in His Son as Savior (see 2 Peter 3:9, 1 John 4:19).
 Our Heavenly Father longs to have a close relationship with them, to comfort them.
 He wants all their expectations placed on Jesus, by grace through faith, once and for all time.